hanswenzel/CaTS/Instructions.md

     cd to the directory where you want to install Opticks (the WORK_DIR environmental variable will point to this directory).

 Here we are using branch of Opticks which can be found in github.
 It contains some adjustments that we had to do to make opticks work with Geant4 version 11 and up which introduced some changes to the Geant4 API.
+Also there has been some rearrangement of the cuda header files in later cuda version that needed to be accounted for.

 git clone https://github.com/hanswenzel/opticks opticks.v0.1.7
 git checkout  v0.1.7